csh970605/csh970605.github.io/_posts/2023-04-01-Naive_Bayes.md

 ---

 # What is Bayes?
-Bayesian analysis is a statistical paradigm that answers research questions about unknown parameters using probability statements.<br>
+Bayesian analysis is a statistical paradigm that answers research questions about unknown parameters using probability statements.
 It can be expressed in the following formula:
 <center>
 <font size=4>